badabingbreda/bb-rowstyler/README.md

 ###How to install
 ------

- - Unzip the archive and put the bb-livepreview folder into your plugins folder (/wp-content/plugins/).
+ - Unzip the archive and put the bb-rowstyler folder into your plugins folder (/wp-content/plugins/).
  - Activate the plugin from the Plugins menu.

 ###Using this plugin